trallnag/ansible-roles-depot/zsh/MAINTENANCE.md

 Use APT to update Zsh.

-Run this role to update all plugins.
+Run this role to update the plugins.